 We are in the middle of cold and flu season, but that doesn’t mean you have to get sick!
 There are simple steps you can take to supercharge your immune system and avoid sickness.
 I’ve been flu-free for years, so here are few of my QUICK TIPS how to avoid winter colds and flu NATURALLY.

-A few years back, when I was still leading a very unhealthy lifestyle, I was sick like all the time.
-I was constantly having some inflammations, urinary and other infections.
-And every winter during cold and flu season, I used to visit doctors as if I was subscribed.
+A few years back, when I was still leading a very unhealthy lifestyle, I was sick all the time.
+I would constantly have inflammation, U.T.I.s and other infections.
 Every single winter I was sick.
-Doctor pumped me with antibiotics, plus I used to swallow a lot of vitamins supplements just to keep my body function.
+And during cold and flu season, I used to visit doctors as if the doctor’s office was a weekly subscription.
+Doctors pumped me full of antibiotics, and I was swallowing endless vitamins supplements just to keep my body functioning.
 It was awful.

-After a while antibiotics stopped working and as a result of taking so much medication I started to have these serious gut and digestion problems.
-It led to a point where I couldn’t take antibiotics anymore.
 Luckily, at that point, I started to take my health more seriously.
-I started changing my lifestyle and switched to a healthy WHOLESOME diet which healed my gut, strengthened my immune system and healed my body.
+I started changing my lifestyle and switched to a healthy WHOLESOME diet that healed my gut, strengthened my immune system and healed my body.